Codecademy/docs/content/html/concepts/lists/lists.md

 ---
-Title: 'Lists'
+Title: "Lists"
-Description: 'In HTML, lists are used to group pieces of related data together in a certain format.'
+Description: "In HTML, lists are used to group pieces of related data together in a certain format."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Paragraphs'
+  - "Paragraphs"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 In HTML, **lists** are used to group pieces of related data together in a certain format.
 List items are represented by the [`<li>`](https://www.codecademy.com/resources/docs/html/elements/li) tag while the lists themselves are represented by the following: